-Beginning in Fall 2018, I am very excited to be returning to my insect roots and will be starting a lab as an assistant professor in the University of Maryland Entomology Department!
-I will be recruiting a postdoc, tech, and graduate students soon so feel feel free to check out the join us (really just me at the moment) page or contact me if you want to learn more about the lab (and make this page multiple people!).
+In Fall 2018, I am began building a lab as an assistant professor at the University of Maryland- College Park Department of Entomology.
+I will be recruiting a postdoc, tech, and graduate students so feel feel free to check out the join us (really just me at the moment) page or contact me if you want to learn more about the lab (and make this page multiple people!).

-I've got a twin sister (Dr. Liana T. Burghardt) who works on plant life cycle evolution and microbial symbionts.
-If you made it this far and are you are really trying to find her instead of me check out her website.
+(I've got a twin sister (Dr. Liana T. Burghardt) who works on plant life cycle evolution and microbial symbionts.
+If you made it this far and are you are really trying to find her instead of me check out her website.)